Academic Interests

 BSc Open (Social Science) (hons) 2:1

-I chose modules which included: the uses of social science; research with children & young people; exploring depression & anxiety; making social worlds; recognising informal learning.
+I studied modules which included: the uses of social science; research with children & young people; exploring depression & anxiety; making social worlds; recognising informal learning.
 My early essays, exploring the positives & negatives of mental health diagnoses as part of a mental health module exploring fear and sadness, lit a spark which has inspired my journey today.
 I highly recommend the Open University.

 History of the OU » Blog Archive » 50 objects for 50 years.
 No 5.
 The logo